 Community Relations/Public Information -- The judges and staff of the Ninth Circuit are committed to educating the public on the workings of the court and the role and responsibilities the court has within the community.
 For this reason, the court has developed a comprehensive public information program that inspires public trust and confidence and allows for greater transparency within our third branch of government.
-Successful community outreach programs and services include: Inside the Courts, Judicial Ride-Along, Speakers Bureau, and Town Halls.
-The court's awardwinning website, www.NinthCircuit.org, offers a wealth of information and educational resources for both legal professionals and self-represented litigants.
-The court has delved further into the technological realm by creating jury videos, initial appearance and arraignment videos, and public service announcements on court programs and services.
-Many of these videos are produced in different languages and can be viewed on the court's website, or on Orange TV, Government Access.
-Most recently, the Ninth Circuit can now be followed on Twitter for updates on court events and information.
+Successful community outreach programs and services include: Inside the Courts, Judicial Rideand services.
+Many of these videos are produced in different languages and can be viewed on the court's website, NinthCircuit. org, or on Orange TV, Government Access.
+Most recently, the Ninth Circuit signed on and can now be followed on Twitter for updates on court events and information.
 In addition, the judges and court staff are always ready to visit schools, community groups, and professional organizations to speak about the operations of our courts.
-For additional information, please call 407-836-2047 or email ctadkl1@ ocnjcc.org.
+For additional information, please call 407-836-2047 or email ctadkl1@ocnjcc.org.